 Menu Close

-Great, the recipient type is user mailbox.
-Let’s go ahead and export the mailbox content as a pst file and disable the mailbox in on-premises.
+Fantastic!
+If the recipient type details is a user mailbox, export the mailbox content as a PST file to ensure no data loss.
+Once that’s done, disable the mailbox on-premises using these steps:

-Allow a few hours to reflect the changes in cloud.
-Once it is synced, enable the on-premises object but the recipient type should be a remote user mailbox.
-The command to enable the remote mailbox is below.
+Now, be patient.
+Allow a few hours for the changes to sync in the cloud.
+Once synced, enable the on-premises object, ensuring the recipient type is a remote user mailbox.
+The command for enabling a remote mailbox is:

 Enable-RemoteMailbox “test248” -RemoteRoutingAddress test123@techieberry.onmicrosoft.com

-Wait for the changes to reflect in cloud and assign the Exchange Online license to the user account and check the status.
+Wait for the cloud to catch up, assign the Exchange Online license to the user account, and check the status.
+Voila!
+The pesky failed to disable the mailbox message is gone.

 Related Posts